spgroup/miningframework/README.md

 If you have Docker available on your machine, you might find it easier to start playing with Mining Framework by using our pre-built Docker image.

-The image is built upon OpenJDK 8, and provides an already compiled distribution of Mining Framework.
+The image is built upon [Amazon Corretto](https://hub.docker.com/_/amazoncorretto) with Java 8, and provides an already compiled distribution of Mining Framework.
 To start running it with Docker, simply run:

 ```
 docker run -v $PWD/output:/usr/src/miningframework/output/ -v $PWD/projects.csv:/usr/src/miningframework/projects.csv --rm ghcr.io/spgroup/miningframework:master projects.csv